ali-hk/Toolkit/README.md

 - **VirtualizingCollection**: An implementation of ISupportIncrementalLoading and IItemsRangeInfo that allows easy data virtualization/Incremental loading for ListView/GridView.
 - **VirtualizedDataSource**: Provides extended and advanced data virtualization support for ListView/GridView usage.
 Allows data virtualization/incremental loading for a ListView/GridView when scrolling in any direction (ListView:up, down; GridView: left, right).
 - **EnumerableExtensions**: Extension methods for using IEnumerable, including: IsEmpty, IsNullOrEmpty, EmptyIfNull, Contains, ForEach, ForEach with async Actions, ForEach with async Funcs.
-- **DictionaryExtensions**: Extension methods for retrieving keyed values from an IDictionary<string, object>, PropertySet or ValueSet
+- **DictionaryExtensions**: Extension methods for retrieving keyed values from an IDictionary<string, object>, PropertySet or ValueSet.
-- **ItemIndexRangeExtensions**: Extension methods for using ItemIndexRange, including: Equals, ContiguousOrOverlaps, Intersects, Combine, DiffRanges and Overlap
+- **ItemIndexRangeExtensions**: Extension methods for using ItemIndexRange, including: Equals, ContiguousOrOverlaps, Intersects, Combine, DiffRanges and Overlap.

 ## Toolkit.Common
 - **InMemoryCache<TKey, TValue>**: A thread-safe in memory cache with specified max items and time to live or indefinite TTL.
 Supports in-place updating of items (via IUpdatable<T>) and detailed cache change information.